max-4711/post2push/api_endpoints.md

 The server may also return additional information about the count of push notifications dispatched, including statistics about errors and/or successful deliveries.
 Please note, that these numbers -if provided- only reference delivery to the push notification provider, not to their endpoints.

+## POST /clients/
+__Description:__ Registers a new client (= receiver for push notifications)

+__Accepted content type:__ application/json

+__Parameters:__
+* DeliveryDetails: Object containing information about VAPID push notification delivery
+    * endpoint
+    * keys
+        * auth
+        * p256dh
+* Name (optional): View name for this client.
+Won't be programmatically evaluated.
+Maximum supported length is 50 characters.

+__Returns:__
+* Error (if applicable): One sentence explaining what has gone wrong.
+* Message (if applicable): Confirmation client has been registered.
+* SubscriptionToken (if applicable): Token, which can be used to reference this client.

+__Remarks:__
+There can't exist two clients with the same DeliveryDetails, as this would result in double notifications.
+Trying to register two clients with the same DeliveryDetails will result in a database error, as the uniqueness of the DeliveryDetails is not checked before being passed to the database for performance reasons.

+## DELETE /clients/:token
+__Description:__ Deletes a client and all referencing subscriptions.

+__Parameters:__
+* token (in route): Token identifying the client

+__Returns:__
+* Error (if applicable): One sentence explaining what has gone wrong.
+* Message (if applicable): Confirmation client has been deleted.

+## PUT /clients/:token
+__Description:__ Updates the data of a client.

+__Parameters:__
+* token (in route): Token identifying the client
+* DeliveryDetails: Object containing information about VAPID push notification delivery
+    * endpoint
+    * keys
+        * auth
+        * p256dh
+* Name (optional): View name for this client.
+Won't be programmatically evaluated.
+Maximum supported length is 50 characters.

+__Returns:__
+* Error (if applicable): One sentence explaining what has gone wrong.
+* Message (if applicable): Confirmation client has been updated.

+__Remarks:__
+There can't exist two clients with the same DeliveryDetails, as this would result in double notifications.
+Trying to update the DeliveryDetails of a client to the DeliveryDetails of another client will result in a database error, as the uniqueness of the DeliveryDetails is not checked before being passed to the database for performance reasons.

 ## POST /subscriptions/
 __Description:__ Creates a new subscription for a push channel.